+- HRS for public transport (e.g. bus depots):

+- o Infrastructure

+- HRS supplying liquid or gaseous hydrogen at pressure of 350 and/or 700 bar

+- Location

+- In TEN-T urban nodes.

+- HRS supplying inland waterway and maritime vessels, and vessels for port operations:

+- o Infrastructure

-- Publicly accessible Hydrogen Refuelling Stations (HRS) for light-duty vehicles and/ or heavy-duty vehicles: - Infrastructure - HRS supplying liquid or gaseous hydrogen at pressure of 700 bar, or at a pressure of 350 bar and 700 bar. - Each HRS must have a supply capacity of minimum 1 ton of hydrogen per day. - Location - On the TEN-T road network or within 10 km driving distance from the nearest exit of a TEN-T road. - In TEN-T urban nodes. - HRS for public transport (e.g. bus depots): - \circ Infrastructure - HRS supplying liquid or gaseous hydrogen at pressure of 350 and/or 700 bar. - Location - In TEN-T urban nodes. - HRS supplying inland waterway and maritime vessels, and vessels for port operations: - Infrastructure - HRS, including fixed and mobile elements, supplying liquid or gaseous hydrogen. - Inland and short sea shipping vessels, as well as vessels for port operations, propelled by liquid or gaseous hydrogen if it is demonstrated that an initial number of vessels is needed to kick-start the use of the supported refuelling infrastructure. - The eligible cost shall be limited to the difference in cost between a fossil-fuel vessel and the zero-emission vessel. - Location - In TEN-T inland waterway and maritime ports. - HRS for port operations: - Infrastructure
+- HRS, including fixed and mobile elements, supplying liquid or gaseous hydrogen.

+- Inland and short sea shipping vessels, as well as vessels for port operations, propelled by liquid or gaseous hydrogen if it is demonstrated that an initial number of vessels is needed to kick-start the use of the supported refuelling infrastructure.

+- Location

+- In TEN-T inland waterway and maritime ports.

+- HRS for port operations:

+- o Infrastructure

 - HRS supplying vehicles and equipment used for the performance of port services and operations.

 - Zero-emission transhipment equipment.

-- The eligible cost shall be limited to the difference in cost between a fossilfuel equipment and the zero-emission equipment.
+- The eligible cost shall be limited to the difference in cost between a fossil-fuel equipment and the zero-emission equipment.

 - Location

 - In TEN-T inland and maritime ports.

 - HRS supplying railways:

-- Infrastructure
+- o Infrastructure

 - HRS supplying liquid or gaseous hydrogen.

 - Location

 - On sections of the TEN-T rail network for which a derogation from the electrification requirement has been granted in line with the TEN-T Regulation.

 - On isolated networks as defined in the TEN-T Regulation.

 - In terminals for refuelling shunting locomotives.

 - HRS supplying airports:

-- Infrastructure
+- o Infrastructure

-- HRS supplying liquid or gaseous hydrogen to ground handling services.
+- HRS supplying liquid or gaseous hydrogen to airport operations.

 - HRS supplying liquid or gaseous hydrogen to aircraft and airships.

+- HRS for buses operating between airport terminals.

 - Location

 - In TEN-T airports.

-IV.
-Ammonia bunkering infrastructure supported in the form of a fixed cofunding rate
+- IV.
+Ammonia bunkering infrastructure supported in the form of a fixed cofunding rate - Bunkering infrastructure for ammonia supply to maritime vessels and inland waterway vessels and vessels for port operations:

-- Bunkering infrastructure for ammonia supply to maritime vessels and inland waterway vessels and vessels for port operations: - Infrastructure - Shore-based refuelling stations supplying ammonia for ships, including fixed and mobile elements if demonstrated essential for safe and efficient bunkering operations. - Waterborne equipment, including barges or bunkering vessels specifically designed for supply of ammonia for ships and of a maximum capacity of 10,000 cubic meters.
-The eligible costs shall be limited to the equipment necessary to supply ammonia and the grant amount shall not exceed €10,000,000 per barge or bunkering vessel. - Inland waterway vessels and short sea shipping vessels as well as vessels for port operations, fuelled by ammonia, if it is demonstrated that an initial number of vessels is needed to kick-start the use of the supported refuelling infrastructure.
-The eligible cost shall be limited to the difference in cost between a fossil-fuel vessel and the zero-emission vessel. - Location - In TEN-T maritime ports and inland ports. - $\circ\,$ Specific conditions applicable to the maritime vessels, inland vessels and vessels for port operations:
+- Shore-based refuelling stations supplying ammonia for ships, including fixed and mobile elements if demonstrated essential for safe and efficient bunkering operations. - Waterborne equipment, including barges or bunkering vessels specifically designed for supply of ammonia for ships and of a maximum capacity of 10,000 cubic meters.
+The eligible costs shall be limited to the equipment necessary to supply ammonia and the grant amount shall not exceed €10,000,000 per barge or bunkering vessel.